Confessionalism (politics): Governmental structure

-The repartition of assembly seats on a confessional basis in the Middle East was invented by the Ottoman Empire (e.g. in the Ottoman Parliament) and continued in several post-Ottoman countries with reserved seats for non-Muslim, namely Christian, minorities Jordan, and Iraq), or for all religious communities including Muslim subgroups and Christian churches (Lebanon).
+The repartition of assembly seats on a confessional basis in the Middle East was invented by the Ottoman Empire (e.g. in the Ottoman Parliament) and continued in several post-Ottoman countries with reserved seats for non-Muslim minorities, namely Christian (Jordan and Iraq), or for all religious communities including Muslim subgroups and Christian churches (Lebanon).
 A similar system prevails in Iran for the Armenian, Assyrian, Jewish and Zoroastrian minorities.